SchneiderDaniel/flask_blogs/flask_hippocooking/static/recipes/README.md

 Hier ist das Rezept als json:

 # 3. Prompt for Translation

 Could you please translate the values of this JSON into German (de), English (en), Spanish (es) and French (fr)?
+Also correct writing error, but keep the changes minimal.
 For each language, provide a separate output.
 Please do not translate the types in the json.
 Also make sure that prepTime, cookTime and totalTime are in the ISO 8601 timeformat.
 But do not add 0 minutes or 0 hours in the format.
 So no 0H or 0M: